Your cart is currently empty!

 The short answer is yes.

-We offer LED Explosion Proof Lights specifically designed to replace 1000 Watts Metal Halide, and have powerful High Bays for Paper Mills that can replace 2000 Watt Metal Halide.
-Not only can we replace, we can make the place brighter.
+We offer LED Explosion Proof Lights specifically designed to replace 1000 Watts Metal Halide and have powerful High Bays for Paper Mills that can replace 2000 Watt Metal Halide.
+Not only can we replace it, but we can also make the place brighter.

 Can I retrofit my existing fixtures with LED?